top of page

 Down Syndrome

-DOWN SYNDROME is the most common genetic condition effecting one is every 691 babies.
+Down syndrome is the most common genetic condition effecting one in every 691 babies.
 Down Syndrome is a Chromosomal Disorder, a Developmental Disorder of one extra Chromosome.
 The result of this one extra Chromosome is an impairment of physical and cognitive abilities creating minor to significant differences.
 This does not mean that these children cannot learn, process, and perform; it is just that the learning process is slower.
 Most children become competent in most fine and gross motor skills necessary for Activities of Daily Living; it is just that the process may take longer and need more practice to perform.
 Difficulties a child with Down Syndrome may experience making dressing difficult:

 child with down syndrome playing by kozie clothes